 1 2 3 4 5 6 7 8 9 10 11

 <div id="sampleDiv" style="width: 100px; background-color: Gray;"> Zoom Me </div> <button onclick="sampleDiv.style.zoom='300%'">Zoom 300%</button> <button onclick="sampleDiv.style.zoom='200%'">Zoom 200%</button> <button onclick="sampleDiv.style.zoom='100%'">Zoom 100%</button>

-- How to Create a Header With CSS
+- How to have Opaque Children in CSS

-- How to Collapse Tables with CSS and DOM
+- How to Create a Scrollable Box with CSS

-- How to Change the Text Selection Color with CSS
+- How to Change default Cursor with CSS